Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 The Jewish people inhabited Palestine since before 1200 BCE. ("Palestine" is derived from "Philistines", who were probably Greek, unrelated to the Palestinian Arabs of today.)
 Following a failed revolt against the Roman Empire, by around 100 C.E. the Jews almost all abandoned the region but preserved their culture in widely-scattered communities.

 Around 1500, Palestine and adjacent regions, now occupied by Arabs, were subjugated by the Ottoman Empire.
-Then, during the First World War, the British promised the Palestinians independence if they would support the Allies against the Ottomans.
+Then, during the First World War, the British promised various Arab factions, as well as the Palestinians, independence if they would support the Allies against the Ottomans.

 The movement for a Jewish homeland had arisen in the 19th Century and was called Zionism.
 It drew support from influential people and governments for reasons ranging from the sincere "Jews should have a homeland" to the strategic "Give the Arabs something to worry about", to the sneaky "We don't want them either, let's send them somewhere else".